jsren/ostest/README.md

 Commercial use is forbidden except where permission is explicitly granted.

 ## Overview ##
-ostest is a relatively lightweight C++ unit testing framework based on Google Test.
+ostest is a relatively lightweight C++ unit testing framework similar to Google Test.

 The framework has been designed such that it has absolutely no dependencies - not even on a standard library\*, nor does it in fact require any memory allocation whatsoever\*\*.